cSh4rk/cSh4rk.github.io/blog/_posts/2025-09-25-quick-tips-for-a-better-website.md

 - Inline critical CSS:

-  Use a tool like Critical[^10] CSS(old, not maintained anymore), Penthouse[^11], Critters[^12] or Crittr[^13](recommended for Jekyll websites) to extract critical parts of your CSS that are essential for above the fold content of each of your important HTML pages and inline those parts of CSS for faster page loads.
+  Use a tool like Critical[^10] CSS(old, not maintained anymore), Penthouse[^11], Critters[^12] or Crittr[^13](recommended for Jekyll websites) to extract critical parts of CSS that are used for above the fold content of each of your important HTML pages and inline those parts of CSS for faster page loads.

 <br>
 <br>